CONTACT

 (outside director)

-Total compensation and other remuneration (millions of yen) 56 (35) Total compensation and other remuneration by type (millions of yen) Basic compensation 56 (35) Total compensation and other remuneration by type (millions of yen) Performance-linked compensation and other remuneration - Total compensation and other remuneration by type (millions of yen) Non-monetary compensation and other remuneration - Number of executives included 6 (4)
+Total compensation and other remuneration (millions of yen) 56 (36) Total compensation and other remuneration by type (millions of yen) Basic compensation 56 (36) Total compensation and other remuneration by type (millions of yen) Performance-linked compensation and other remuneration - Total compensation and other remuneration by type (millions of yen) Non-monetary compensation and other remuneration -

 *Performance-linked compensation and other remuneration consists of bonuses awarded to directors (except Audit & Supervisory Committee members).